orchestracities/documentation/docs/tutorial.md

   ![WireMock](rsrc/dataflow/wiremock.png "WireMock")

-## Getting Access to APIs [Tomas]

 ## Creating Dashboards

-For the dashboards creation you need to follow some steps:
+For the dashboards creation, we use [Grafana](https://grafana.com/).
+The dynamic nature of dashboards and their composition with elements such as graphs and panels enables a wide range of customisation.

+To get started, you need to log in the [dashboards][4] interface with your credentials and follow these steps.

 #### 1. Create datasource

 The datasource represents the incoming data that will be used to feed the dashboards.
 To create a new data source you need to:

 1. Access the *Data Sources* section present in the *Configuration* panel.
 It will open a section where you can manages all the data sources and add new ones.